Agatha's Style & Writing

 published in the UK when the American title is Poirot Loses a Client?
 The UK-titled Sparkling Cyanide doesn't sound like its US counterpart Remembered Death.
 Which

 was published first of these two?
 The novel with the US title!
 So, let's analyze the differences between the title of a Christie novel in the UK versus that in the US.
 We'll choose a clear

 winner between the two, and visitors to this site can vote for their preference!

 To learn more about Agatha Christie the author, there's a section that's shared along with "Style & Writing".
-Click any of the links under "Agatha Christie"
+Click any of the links under "Agatha Christie" (or the

-to learn more about her personal life, her family, and accomplishments.
+quick links to the right) to learn more about her personal life, her family, and accomplishments.